2018 anti-Muslim riots in Sri Lanka: Kandy

-The uproar began to spread to Digana by the morning of March 5, when a large mob converged on the town, setting fire to a mosque, shops and houses.
+The uproar began to spread to Digana by the morning of 5 March, when a large mob converged on the town, setting fire to a mosque, shops and houses.
 In response, police used tear gas and water cannons in an attempt to disperse the crowd, which saw retaliation from the mob who threw various projectiles, while the violence spread to more residences, shops and nearby vehicles.
 Traffic along the A26 was forced to a halt, and by 3 PM, the police requested the support of the Sri Lanka Army, which deployed 200 troops from the Sinha Regiment base in Digana in the evening.
-The police then followed up by declaring a state of curfew district-wide in Kandy until 6 AM on 6 March; the same curfew was reimposed on Teldeniya and Pallekele at 8 PM on 6 March, after the body of a 24-year-old Muslim male was discovered within the remains of a shop in Digana.
+The police then followed up by declaring a district-wide curfew in Kandy until 6 AM on 6 March; the same curfew was re-imposed on Teldeniya and Pallekele at 8 PM on 6 March, after the body of a 24-year-old Muslim male was discovered within the remains of a shop in Digana.
 By the evening of 6 March, a total of 4 mosques, 37 houses, 46 shops and 35 vehicles were damaged or destroyed as a result of the riots in both Digana and other locations in the Kandy District; 1 confirmed fatality was reported.

-On the night of March 6, mobs were seen in Lewella and Balagolla, moving towards Tennekumbura and the general direction of Kandy.
+On the night of 6 March, mobs were seen in Lewella and Balagolla, moving towards Tennekumbura and the general direction of Kandy.
 Soon after, an arson attack on a mosque in Tennekumbura was reported.
-Reports noted that on this day a Buddhist man dies after being beaten by a group of Muslim men who were upset over a traffic violation.
+Reports noted that on this day a Buddhist man had died after being beaten by a group of Muslim men who were upset over a traffic violation.
 According to sources, At 2 PM on 22 February 2018, a Sinhalese lorry driver from Ambala, Medamahanuwara was assaulted by four Muslim youths in Karaliyadda, Teldeniya.
-The victim was admitted to the intensive care unit of the Kandy General Hospital and died on the night of March 2 from his injuries.
-The victim's assistant (also traveling in the lorry) was assaulted, admitted to hospital, and later discharged after treatment.
+The victim was admitted to the intensive care unit of the National Hospital (Teaching Hospital) Kandy and died on the night of 2 March from his injuries.
+The victim's assistant (also traveling in the lorry) was assaulted, admitted to the hospital, and later discharged after treatment.